 There's something undeniably classic and timeless about an all-white wedding, which is why it's been a go-to for brides for decades.
 But just because an all-white color palette has been popular forever doesn't mean you can't reinvent the wheel.
 In fact, we encourage you to do so!
-There's so much you can do with white—think white dresses for your girls, white tableware on the tables, white flowers at the altar.
+There's so much you can do with white.
+Think white dresses for your girls, white tableware on the tables, and white flowers at the altar.

 And beyond where you can use white, there are different types of things you can do with the same color.
 Take white flowers, for instance, because you can find them in a variety of shapes, sizes, and textures.
 You can mix and match white blooms of different textures (or even add greenery!) to create something unique, or you can choose to stick to a single bloom to make an unexpected statement on its own (see the ranunculus garland below).